pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/environments.md

 ## Dynamic Secret Providers

-Environments supports referencing secret and configuration providers, which allow you to pull in secrets from OIDC connect providers for short lived credentials or from vaults/secret managers for all the major cloud providers.
+Pulumi ESC supports referencing secret and configuration providers, which allow you to pull in secrets from OIDC connect providers for short lived credentials or from vaults/secret managers for all the major cloud providers.

-The team can manage access permissions to allow only select teams to have access to "open" and environment and retrieve secrets.
+Access permissions can be set to only allow select members or teams to "open" an environment and retrieve secrets.

-For more detail, see [Adding OIDC and Secrets providers](/docs/pulumi-cloud/esc/environments/#adding-oidc-and-secrets-providers).
+For more detail, see [adding OIDC and Secrets providers](/docs/pulumi-cloud/esc/environments/#adding-oidc-and-secrets-providers).

 Please see the [providers list](/docs/pulumi-cloud/esc/providers/) for a full list of currently supported providers.

 ## Removing Duplication

 Environments contain collections of secrets and configuration, but can also import one or more other environments.
 Values can be overridden, interpolated from other values, and arbitrarily nested.
-This allows for flexible composition and reuse, and avoids copy paste.
+This allows for flexible composition and reuse, and avoids copy and pasting.

 ## Organizing Environments